-F. MTBA Firm Commitment Letter Fee and Incentive Fee
+E. MTBA Firm Commitment Letter Fee and Incentive Fee

-- 1. Applications receiving a Firm Commitment Letter from THDA for a specific amount of MTBA must submit a Commitment Fee and an Incentive Fee in order for the Firm Commitment Letter to be processed. - 2.
+- 1. Following issuance of a Firm Commitment Letter, Initial Applications must submit a Firm Commitment Letter Fee and an Incentive Fee in order for the Firm Commitment Letter to be processed. - 2.
 Fees for a ninety (90) day Firm Commitment Letter: - a.
 The Commitment Fee is an amount equal to 1% of the MTBA approved by THDA. - b.
 The Incentive Fee is an amount equal to 20% of the Commitment Fee. - 3.
 Fees for a one hundred and twenty (120) day Firm Commitment Letter: - a.
 The Commitment Fee is an amount equal to 1.5% of the MTBA allocated to the local issuer. - b.
 The Incentive Fee is an amount equal to 20% of the Commitment Fee. - 4.
 THE COMMITMENT FEE FOR A FIRM COMMITMENT LETTER IS NOT REFUNDABLE.

-G. Refund of Incentive Fee Following Issuance of MTBA
+F. Refund of Incentive Fee Following Issuance of MTBA

 - 1. The following documentation, without limitation, must be submitted by the applicable deadlines to be eligible for a refund of the Incentive Fee: - a.
 Documentation from Bond Counsel (including, without limitation, a closing confirmation letter) must be submitted no later than the expiration date of the Firm Commitment Letter; - b.
 Acceptable proof that all units are constructed and the development is placed in service must be submitted no later than two years after the expiration of the MTBA Firm Commitment Letter; - c.
-Acceptable proof that all forms to be filed by the Bond Issuer have been completed and filed to THDA's satisfaction must be submitted no later than two years after the expiration of the Firm Commitment Letter. - If the bonds were issued and sold on or before 11:59 PM Central Time on the date specified in the Firm Commitment Letter without a receiving an extension and all the conditions of Section 10 (above) have been met, THDA will refund the FULL Incentive Fee.
+Acceptable proof that all forms to be filed by the Bond Issuer have been completed and filed to THDA's satisfaction must be submitted no later than two years after the expiration of the Firm Commitment Letter. - 2.
+If the bonds are issued and sold on or before 11:59 PM Central Time on December 15, 2022 and all conditions of Section 11 have been met, THDA will refund the FULL Incentive Fee.

-H. Release of Commitments and Refund of Incentive Fee
+G. Release of Commitments and Refund of Incentive Fee

 If recipients of Conditional Commitment Letters or Firm Commitment Letters release the MTBA allocated to them before the deadline in the Firm Commitment Letter when bonds will not be sold using the MTBA, THDA will refund a percentage of the Incentive Fee to support the earliest release of the committed MTBA.
-Voluntary withdrawal of a MTBA Commitment Letter in accordance with all applicable program requirements will not cause ineligibility as described in Section 3 of this MTBA Program Description and the MTBA application for the development may be resubmitted in 2021.
+Voluntary withdrawal of a MTBA Commitment Letter in accordance with all applicable program requirements will not cause ineligibility as described in Section 3 of this MTBA Program Description, but will affect scoring as described in 8.C.2 of this MTBA Program Description.

 Table 11 - 2: Deadline for Commitment to be Released and Incentive Fee Refund

 Phase 90 - Day Commitments 120 - Day Commitments Amount Refunded

-А days 1 - 30 days 1 - 45 100%
+Α days 1 - 30 days 1 - 45 100%

 В days 31 - 60 days 46 - 90 50%

 С days 61 - 89 days 91 -119 25%

 D days 90 - 119 days 120 - 149 0%

-only applicable if a deadline extension is granted by TUDA
+only applicable if a deadline extension is granted by THDA